vlsci/spreadsheet-ecology-lesson/03-dates-as-data.md

 Storing dates in YEAR, MONTH, DAY format helps remove this ambiguity.
 Let's look at this issue a bit closer.

-For instance this is a spreadsheet representing insect counts that were taken every few days over the summer, and things went something like this:
+For instance this is a spreadsheet representing insect counts that were taken every few days over the winter, and things went something like this:

 ![So, so ambiguous, it's even confusing Excel](fig/6_excel_dates_2.jpg)